Qitmeer/Economic-model/Version_en/Economic_Model_of_Qitmeer_Test_Net.md

 With the steady running of Qitmeer test network, when some of the following conditions are met, the test network will be terminated and Qitmeer main network will be started.
 At that time, the Foundation will announce the specific end time.

-- Time Indicators: The running time of the test network is tentatively set at 18 months, and the corresponding block height is about 388800.
+- Time Indicators: The maximum running time of the test network is not more than 18 months, and the corresponding block height is about 388800.
 This indicator does not exclude adjustment according to actual situation.

 - Total Amount Index: Since the total amount of pmeer generated during the test network is determined by the number of HLCs which would be burnt (that is, the number of B-HLCs), the termination condition will be triggered if the actual production of pmeer reaches the upper limit of the number of B-HLCs ahead of the time.

 - Development Progress of Main Network: If the development of Qitmeer main network is successful, the network and ecological development are healthy and stable for a long time, the foundation may announce the termination of test network as appropriate according to the actual situation.

-- Mining Cost Index (Difficulty Index)

 ## Version History